|

 public path, while a different path is now signed as the Coast Path.
 I will change the instructions when I

 update the relevant walks.
-Buses April 2024 There have been
+Buses April 2024 There have been some

-which is slightly less frequent.
+slightly less frequent.
+Please check

-Please check the timetables from the bus operator or Traveline SW.
+the timetables from the bus operator or Traveline SW.
 Plans for 2024 April 2024 We moved from

 Dulverton to Staplegrove, on the NW edge of Taunton, in March.
 Once we are settled in I’m aiming to add